Is having an extra car worth it?

 Two of the cars had more than 160k miles each: a 1997 Oldsmobile Achieva and a 1997 Chrysler Town and Country.

-The third one was a 2004 Toyota Corolla that we had just bought because the Achieva was starting to let us down a bit.
-(In November 2017, I still had this car, and it's running strong.)
+The third one was a 2004 Toyota Corolla that we had just bought because the Achieva was starting to let us down.

-We had about $1,000 in exhaust repairs on the Achieva that needed to get done because we hadn't bought the Corolla at that point.
+We had about $1,000 in exhaust repairs on the Achieva at the time.
+These needed to get done because we hadn't bought the Corolla yet.

 All three cars were running fine; my wife used the van and I commuted with the Corolla.

-My wife got into a minor fender bender.
+My wife got into a minor fender bender in the 2000s decade.
 (No one was hurt, and as far as we know it wasn't even her fault.)

 But the fender bender did knock the van out of alignment, so we took it into the garage to have it checked out and fixed.

-Here's a list of reasons why it was a bad idea:
+Here's a list of reasons why it can be a bad idea to carry the extra vehicle:

-• The carrying costs were expensive.
-Insurance was the biggest expense.
-We raised our deductibles and took collision off of the Achieva, but it's still about $50/month extra for the added vehicle, which wasn't chump change then or now.
-Add on registration, inspection, and other maintenance, and it's starting to cost some real money.
+• The carrying costs can be expensive.
+Even with raising deductibles and taking collision off of the older cars, it's still an extra insurance payment.
+Add on registration, inspection, and other maintenance, and it can start to cost real money.

 • You have to drive the car regularly to keep it in shape.
 A car just sitting around will deteriorate like anything else.
-And as much as I intended to keep the third car active, I didn't, and we had to have someone buy the car as a junk vehicle (i.e., cheap).
-That cost us a few hundred dollars right there.
+The first time around, as much as I intended to keep the extra car active, I didn't, and we had to have someone buy the car as a junk vehicle.
+The second time around (2025) I'm better at switching the cars out, though.

 • An accident is a fairly rare occurrence.
 The rareness of the occurrence is why insurance companies make so much money.
 If things were serious enough, we would have been covered for a vehicle rental.
 Carrying that extra car was unnecessary for 99% of the time.